Charity logo

 Business No: 735637126RR0001

-It is estimated that there are less than 100 fluent speakers of the Wolastoqey language and most of them are over 65 years old.
-UNESCO classifies the Wolastoqey language as severely endangered.
-The Ulnooweg Indigenous Communities Foundation has created The Wolastoqey Language Fund to support the revitalization of the language.
+It is estimated that fewer than 100 fluent speakers of the Wolastoqey language remain, with most over the age of 65.
+UNESCO classifies the language as severely endangered.
+To help address this urgent reality, the Ulnooweg Indigenous Communities Foundation established The Wolastoqey Language Fund to support meaningful, community-led revitalization efforts.

-The Wolastoqiyik, the people of the beautiful and bountiful river — or the Wolastoq, are part of the Wabanaki Confederacy.
-This is the alliance of the five principal Eastern Algonquian Nations: the Mi’kmaq, Wolastoqiyik, Peskotomahkati, Penobscot, and Abenaki.
-Despite colonial authorities naming the river the St. John River, and the current provincial government refusing to change its name to the Wolastoq, this river has been and still is a vital source of food and medicine, as well as connecting the Wolastoqiyik communities along its banks.
-Wolastokuk — the territory of the Wolastoqiyik — runs along this river and extends into Québec (Canada) and Maine (US).
-The Wolastoqey language is an essential part of the Wolastoqiyik and is part of the Algonquian language family.
+The Wolastoqiyik — the people of the beautiful and life-giving river, the Wolastoq — are part of the Wabanaki Confederacy, an alliance of five Eastern Algonquian Nations: the Mi’kmaq, Wolastoqiyik, Peskotomahkati, Penobscot, and Abenaki.
+Though colonial authorities renamed the river the St. John River and the current provincial government continues to refuse restoring its original name, the Wolastoq remains central to Wolastoqiyik identity.
+It is a source of food, medicine, and connection for the communities along its shores.
+Wolastokuk, the territory of the Wolastoqiyik, extends through present-day New Brunswick into Québec and Maine.
+The Wolastoqey language is a vital part of this identity and belongs to the Algonquian language family.